 In this tutorial, we are going to learn how to read a file in Python 3.
 After we have learned how to open a file in Python, we are going to learn how to write to the file and save it again.
 In previous posts, we have learned how to open a range of different files using Python.
 For instance, we have learned how to open JSON, CSV, Excel, and HTML files using Pandas, and the json library.
 Here, however, we are going to open plain files (.txt) in Python.

-For this how to read a file in Python tutorial, we need to have Python 3 installed.
+In this Python tutorial, we need to have Python 3 installed.
 One of the easiest ways to install Python is to download a Python distribution, such as Anaconda, ActivePython, or Enthought Canopy, to name a few.
 Here’s a YouTube tutorial on how to install Anaconda.

 Reading Files in Python